TNolan01/tommy1/README.md

 </p>

 <span style="font-weight:bold; font-size:16px">Project Brief</span>
-<p> This project is for the design and deployment of a functional E-commerce website for a business which supplies materials, hardware and tools primarily in the areas of Agriculture, Landscaping and construction.</p>
+<p> This project is for the design and deployment of a functional E-commerce website for a business which supplies materials, hardware and tools primarily in the areas of Agriculture, Landscaping and Construction. </p>

 [This is an external link to the site](https://tw-shop.herokuapp.com/)